My Quiet Kitchen

 • 2 cloves garlic, minced

-• 2 tsp Dijon, stoneground or German mustard
+• 2 teaspoon Dijon, stoneground or German mustard

-• ½ tsp dulse flakes - This dried seaweed provides a subtle "sea" taste, replacing anchovies in standard Caesar dressing.
+• ½ teaspoon dulse flakes - This dried seaweed provides a subtle "sea" taste, replacing anchovies in standard Caesar dressing.

 • ¼ cup water